|More than Math

 About the author

-Marc Gelinas, LLB, MBA, is the founder and CEO of Jurismedia,
+Marc Gelinas, Attorney, MBA (McGill University, Class of 1994), is the founder and CEO of Jurismedia,

 Inc., which publishes Margill, an interest-calculation software